 5) Have dinner in the clouds

 Another thing Romanians like are the sky bars and restaurants and it will be easy for you to choose one of the many great places, offering both delicious food, great atmosphere and views.
-Check out this post for more places to eat and party like a local.
+Check out this post for more places to eat like a local.

 6) Learn some history

 Dedicate some time to visiting one (or all) of the National Museum of Romanian History (and its famous statue, you’ll know what I’m talking about once you’re there), The National Museum of Art, Romanian Peasant Museum, National Village Museum.